HMS Red Picnic Pepper, Organic

 Firefly Farm & Mercantile may substitute seed vendors from time to time because of the availability

-King of the North Pepper (Sweet), Organic
+King of the North Pepper (Sweet), Organic options available

 Seed Exchange - This red bell pepper is the best variety for northern gardens where the seasons are cool and short.
 Full-figured, uniform fruits are excellent for stuffing or fresh eating and have a great, sweet flavor.
 Our stock originated from Fedco Seeds in Waterville, Maine.
 70 days from transplant.
 Sweet.